Dolpo to Jomsom trek 26 Days │ Great Himalaya Trail

 Season: April, May, June, July, August, September, October

 Dolpo to Jomsom trek takes you through a remote and spectacular region of western Nepal.
-This section of the Great Himalaya Trail goes through a rugged landscape on the Tibetan plateau which is shaped by dry wind.
+This section of the Great Himalaya Trail goes through a rugged landscape on the Tibetan plateau which is shaped by the dry wind.
 The tough and adventurous trail follows along rushing mountain rivers, through impressive gorges and over high passes.
-Due to the fact Dolpo has been isolated from the rest of the world for centuries, the local culture you encounter has hardly changed.
+Due to the fact, Dolpo has been isolated from the rest of the world for centuries, the local culture you encounter has hardly changed.
 You will visit authentic monasteries, the nomad camp of Dho Tarap and the fortified medieval village of Chharka Bhot.

 From Bagala Phedi you ascend, on an old yak trail, towards your first 5000+ pass of this trek.
 The view from the Bagala pass, with an altitude of 5169 meters, is stunning with old chortens, the Norbung Kang and other snowcapped mountains in the distance.
 The picturesque campsite of Danigar is a pleasant reward after the high pass.
 A second high pass follows the next day with hiking alongside the Ghyambo Khola river towards Numala pass (5309 meters).
 Again the views are stunning with mount Dhaulagiri the most famous peak in this view.
 After you have crossed the pass, the trail is relatively easy towards Numala base camp and Dho Tarap.
-Soon after easy descending from Numala base camp you join shortly the Upper Dolpo trek to the trading village of Dho Tarap.
+Soon after easy descending from Numala base camp, you join shortly the Upper Dolpo trek to the trading village of Dho Tarap.
 Chortens and Gompas (monasteries) are scattered alongside the trail.
-During your resting day at the tented Dho Tarap it is possible to do a day hike to the 500 year old Ribum Gompa nunnery.
+During your resting day at the tented Dho Tarap, it is possible to do a day hike to the 500-year-old Ribum Gompa nunnery.
 The Gompa is a typical monastery of the Bon religion which is an ancient Tibetan Buddhist religion in the Dolpo region.

 Soon after you have passed by the village of Maran, you have to cross the Tarpu Khola river several times.
-Eventually you ascend to the Chan La pass (5378 m).
+Eventually, you ascend to the Chan La pass (5378 m).
 The panoramic views from the pass are stunning and breathtaking.
-After a short break an easy descent and a few crossings over a watercourse will take you to the small lake of Chap Chu.
+After a short break, an easy descent and a few crossings over a watercourse will take you to the small lake of Chap Chu.
 The adventurous trail continues with river crossings, some climbing and descending and finally a junction at an old chorten nearby Chharka Bhot.
-Chharka Bhot is a medieval fortivied village with a Bon-Gompa.
+Chharka Bhot is a medieval fortified village with a Bon-Gompa.
 The trail towards Nulungsunda is relatively easy with a slow climb.
 Nulungsunda Kharka is a picturesque campsite located at the confluence of the Malun Khola river and the Thasan Khola river.
 A perfect spot for a resting day.
 From Nulungsunda Kharka the toughest trekking day, with crossing two 5000+ passes, starts with a short climb to the Niwas La pass (5120 m) which lies on a plateau.
 An easy climb will bring you to the Jungben La pass (5550 m).
-From the pass you look into the Hidden Valley and mount Dhaulagiri.
-Hidden Valley is a valley trekkers pass through doing Dhaulagiri round trek.
-Other mountain ranges can be seen as well with the Annapurna’s and the Kanjiroba being the most dominate ones.
+From the pass, you look into the Hidden Valley and mount Dhaulagiri.
+Hidden Valley is a valley trekkers pass through doing the Dhaulagiri round trek.
+Other mountain ranges can be seen as well with the Annapurna’s and the Kanjiroba being the most dominant ones.
 After having crossed the high passes the trek continues through a gully followed by a mountain ridge with juniper trees and scrub towards Ghok.
 Another passing through gully’s and river crossings will take you to the village of Sangda.